 CUTTING V-GROOVE MATS

-The Logan Models #703 & #705 V-Groove Cutters are designed to carve decorative V-shaped grooves in the surface of a mat.
+The Logan Models #703 and #705 V-Groove Cutters are designed to carve decorative V-shaped grooves in the surface of a mat.
 The Model #703 is for use with Model #750 Simplex Plus Mat Cutter.
-The Model #705 is for use with the Logan #650 Framer’s Edge Mat Cutter.
+The Model #705 is for use with the Logan #650 Framer's Edge Mat Cutter.
 In addition, the Model #703 can be used with the Model #450 Intermediate Mat Cutter and the Model #301-S Compact Mat Cutter with the installment of a Model #303 Adapter.
-V-grooves are delicate, low-key accents used to offset artwork and direct the viewer’s eye into the composition.
+V-grooves are delicate, low-key accents used to offset artwork and direct the viewer's eye into the composition.
 For best effect they are placed about a quarter of the way inside the mat border from the edge of the mat window.
 The V-groove cutter works by engaging two 45-degree opposing blades in succession, first by pushing away, then by pulling toward you.
 The first blade cuts marginally farther than the second, creating a mitered corner.
 The cutter begins and ends each contact with a stop.

 Step One: Before you attempt to cut a V-groove with the Logan V-Groove Cutter it's necessary to make delicate calibrations or adjustments to the stops and the cutter.
 A piece of scrap matboard should be used to make test cuts while adjusting.
 Adjust the width of the V-groove by loosening the red knob and moving the two blade holders closer together or farther away from each other.
 Adjust the eccentric post on top of the mat cutter.
 This post comes into contact with the top stop and creates your stopping point when pushing the cutter away from you.
 Finally, adjust the screw seated in the rear guide.
 This screw comes into contact with the bottom stop and creates your stopping point when pulling toward you.